Scala Usage

 Section titled “Platform Notes”- JVM — thread-safe, integrates with Spring Boot, Play Framework, Akka, etc.

-- Scala.js — runs in Node.js and browsers; no persistent storage
+- Scala.js — runs in Node.js and browsers

 - Scala Native — compiles to native executables; ideal for CLI tools and embedded systems